Jill St. John: Avocation

 In 1972, St. John largely left Hollywood behind and moved to Aspen, where she focused on personal interests and cooking.
 She is among the celebrities credited with increasing the popularity of the town along with Goldie Hawn and Jack Nicholson.

 Her interest in cooking eventually led to her becoming a culinary personality, appearing in monthly cooking segments on ABC-TV's Good Morning America and her writing a column in USA Weekend magazine through the 1980s.
 This culminated in authoring The Jill St. John Cookbook (1987), a healthy, but not health food, collection of recipes and some anecdotes.

 St. John also developed a handmade Angora sweater business, and became interested in orchid growing, skiing, hiking, river rafting, camping, and gardening.
 In 1987, she said "I'm a mountain gal now.
 I love the outdoors and I love harvesting and using fresh vegetables and herbs."

 A 2005 skiing accident forced her to give up the sport and curtailed her dream of becoming "the oldest woman on the ski lift."

 Charity work

 During the Vietnam War, St. John entertained American soldiers at United Service Organizations (USO) shows.
 She is founder of the Aunts Club, a Rancho Mirage-based group of women who contribute at least $1,000 per year to provide financial support for a child.
 In 2015, she and her husband auctioned off a private lunch to raise money for Aspen Film.
 St. John has also made donations to Aspen Community Foundation.

 Politics

 St. John ran unsuccessfully in 2023 for a seat on the board of the Aspen Fire Department.

-She is a Republican.
+According to an account of a 1972 party organized to support Republican Richard Nixon's re-election campaign, St. John claimed that after three years, Henry Kissinger had convinced her to vote for Nixon, though she had earlier supported Democrat Eugene McCarthy in his 1968 challenge to incumbent president Lyndon B. Johnson.